Josh-Abraham/LassondeGames2020ProgrammingChallenge/README.md

 The installation should create the required node modules for the project to run

-To run the code, from the directory _LassondeGames2020ProgrammingChallenge\Backend Module_ In the command prompt type: *node main.js*
+To run the code, from the directory _LassondeGames2020ProgrammingChallenge\BackendModule_ In the command prompt type: *node main.js*
 Open _http://127.0.0.1:8081/_ in a web browser